gutenbergtools/gutenbergsite/site/help/bibliographic_record.md

 ### Format
 The file format of the eBook.
 Any of these may be downloaded to your computer or other device - often this is a right-click or "Save as..." option.
 You can read them within your web browser too.
 HTML (online) and plain text can always display in your browser, while other formats (EPBU, Kindle...) require a browser setting or plug-in.

-For more information about tablets and ereaders, see our (help page)[/help/mobile.html].
+For more information about tablets and ereaders, see our [help page](/help/mobile.html).

 The main file formats offered by Project Gutenberg are:

 Read online (web)
 : The standard format of the Internet.
 Legacy formats are automatically updated to the current version, HTML5.
 Use any web browser to display this file format.

-To save a copy, use your Browser's "Save as.." or similar menu.
+: To save a copy, use your Browser's "Save as.." or similar menu.
 Be sure to save the "complete" eBook, including images.
 CSS (cascading style sheets) are usually included within Project Gutenberg HTML files.
 Occasionally, CSS files are listed separately.
 HTML may include images in GIF, JPEG, PNG or SVG formats.

 EPUB3
 : EPUB version 3 (electronic publication) is the current e-book standard, by the International Digital Publishing Forum (IDPF).
 EPUB files have the extension <i>.epub</i>.
 This is the file format most tablets and ereaders use.

-Project Gutenberg EPUB files are free from DRM (Digital Restrictions Management).
+: Project Gutenberg EPUB files are free from DRM (Digital Restrictions Management).
 We automatically generate the EPUB files from the HTML file if there is one, otherwise from the plain text file.
 If the source file is a plain text file, the program must guess at the structure of the text.
 Thus EPUB files may contain formatting errors like verse lines run together or paragraphs wrongfully marked as headers.

 EPUB (older E-readers)
 : EPUB version 2 is offered for older eBook readers or software that cannot use EPUB3.
 We also offer "EPUB (no images, older E-readers)" which decreases the size of the file by omitting images.